 The Central Bank of Nigeria has begun the distribution of cash and inputs to cocoa farmers in Nigeria.
 This loan scheme is under the Anchors Borrowers Programme.

-The sources also reported that each farmer would get 300 sachets of Ultima Plus, 12 litres of Clear Weed herbicide, 9 litres of Avesthrin insecticides, 6 litres of Folar cocoa fertilizer and cash.
+In addition, the sources also reported that each farmer would get other resources.
+That includes 300 sachets of Ultima Plus, 12 litres of Clear Weed herbicide, 9 litres of Avesthrin insecticides, 6 litres of Folar cocoa fertilizer, and cash.

-The President of the association also said that the leadership of the CFAN should be commended for the scheme.
+The President of the association also commended the leadership of CFAN for the scheme.
 He affirmed that the scheme was for farmers who already own farms and want to increase their yield.
 Adegoke also pleaded with the federal government to assist with irrigation facilities as the country can no longer rely on rainfall.